Second Chance Training Institute

 It is these types of barriers that squelch successful reentry and increase recidivism rates.
 No wonder the data shows that within five years of release, nearly three-quarters of this population will come back into contact with the criminal justice system, and more than half will return to prison after either being convicted for a new crime or for violating the conditions of their release.
 This is why offender reentry resources can have profound implications for public safety.
 Returning to the community from jail or prison is a complex transition for most people, as well as for their families and communities.
 Reentry activities need to be unique for each individual and should not be limited to employment or housing only.
 Equally important is addressing criminogenic thinking processes and a large spectrum of cognitive and behavioral difficulties and dysfunction.

 The good news is, the current state of the science on reentry offers a reliable and comprehensive understanding of what must be in place to make reentry work.
-This is why the Second Chance Academy was created.
+This is why the Second Chance Training Institute was created.
 We hope you will join us in our quest to break the cycles of incarceration and poverty by helping people find their path to self-esteem and self-sufficiency.